Stony Point Nature Reserve Betty’s Bay South Africa

 _____________

 “The African Penguin grows to approximately 2 feet tall and weighs up to 8 pounds.
-An endangered species, penguins mate for life and return to the same nesting site for up to 15 years.”
+An endangered species, penguins mate for life and return to the same nesting site for up to 15 years.
+They often live as long as 20 years”.

 _____________

 “Decades ago, penguins only bred on islands.”
 With guano harvesting, seals competing for food, and commercial “overexploitation” of fish.
 It wasn’t a balanced environment for them.
 When they discovered Stony Point, it was magic!
-The quiet coastal location comes without seals and has an intact environmental habitat beneficial to the penguins.
+The quiet coastal location came without seals and had an intact environmental habitat beneficial to the penguins.
 Renamed African Penguins, these endangered animals were the “first to breed on mainland Africa”.

-Fencing saved the penguins from predators but was “detrimental to their habitat”.
-Penguin guano has high alkalinity and causes fynbos vegetation to die.
-When their breeding area became barren, the penguins were forced to “swim around the fence to find a suitable inland habitat for breeding”.
+Although fencing saved the penguins from predators, it became “detrimental to their habitat”.
+Penguin guano has high alkalinity, causing fynbos vegetation to die.
+When their breeding area became barren, the penguins were forced to “swim around the fence to find an alternate inland habitat for breeding”.

 _____________